-How things are organised has changed a lot since March.
+The organisation of things has changed quite a bit since March.
 We’re pretty glad we followed our own tip to tidy our desk then!
 In the meanwhile, we’ve been looking at how we can continue to deliver stationery and cards to you.
 Right now means weekly post runs, doorstop collection and carefully keeping track of what stock is where!
 Getting organised is something that changes as your life changes so stay flexible.

 Find your anchors